Sunday, April 12, 2026

 He was known for his sarcasm and giving people a hard time.
 If you were given a hard time by Hank, that meant he liked you!

-He is survived by his wife Marilyn, his sister Sharon Flippen (Dennis), three children, Deana Bennett (Joe) - NC Henry Jr. (Angelia) - Idaho, Alexsys (Nick) Illionois: six grandchildren: Carter, Khaila, Dwain (Mary), Eric (Carlie), Brett (Brigit) and Casey.
-And eight great-grandchildren: Kyra, Wallace, Georgia, Lainey, Thayer, Henry, Sarai and Micaiah, multiple nieces and nephews.
+He is survived by his wife, Marilyn; his sister, Sharon Flippen (Dennis); three children Deana Bennett (Joe) of North Carolina, Henry Jr. (Angelia) of Idaho, and Alexsys (Nick) of Illinois: six grandchildren: Carter, Khaila, Dwain (Mary), Eric (Carlie), Brett (Brigit) and Casey; eight great-grandchildren: Kyra, Wallace, Georgia, Lainey, Thayer, Henry, Sarai and Micaiah; and multiple nieces and nephews.

 There will not be a formal service.
-The family will host a Celebration of Life at Hank's residence on Saturday, April 11, 2026.
+The family will host a Celebration of Life at Hank's residence Saturday, April 11, 2026, at noon.

 Hank Severin served his country for more than two decades in the U.S. Navy.